WordPress/openverse/documentation/guides/deployment.md

    production" button somewhere that pushes the image currently deployed to staging into the production task definition.

-Following this process would mean that production gets deployed every time code is merged to `main`.
+Following this process would effectively mean that production gets deployed every time code is merged to `main`.
 It reduces the turn around for new features and bug fixes because they don't have to wait for a new release to be manually created.

 We could more or less follow the process as described today just by creating a new release every time we've merged to staging and verified our changes, but